Duck breast: pan-fried, poached and marinated in booze (Kamo ro-su)

 kamorosu1.jpg

 [Update: A couple of people emailed me about this, so I thought I would put it here unless others had the same question.
 Yes, this duck is meant to be served cold, as part of a cold appetizer or a salad.
-And yes it is that rare (though as I’ve written in the recipe you can poach it a bit longer until it’s well done.)
-It’s like seared rare beef.
-And yes duck is ok served rare.
-(Buy good duck of course.)
+And yes it is that rare (though as I've written in the recipe you can poach it a bit longer until less pink.)
+It's like seared rare beef.
+And yes good duck is ok served rare.)

 I had to make this beautifully easy duck breast dish three times over within a span of two weeks.
 The first two attempts disppeared before I could take a photo.